poy4n/WarmUps/README.md

-## a collection of daily coding exercises.
+### a collection of daily coding exercises.
+### as part of Software Engineering Immersive course at General Assembly.
 ### Javascript & Ruby are technolgies used to resolve problems.
-### part of Software Engineering course at General Assembly.